vegabs/starter-hugo-academic/content/event/example/index.md

 location: Virtual
 address:
-  street: 450 Serra Mall
+  street:
-  city: Stanford
+  city:
-  region: CA
+  region:
-  postcode: '94305'
+  postcode:
-  country: United States
+  country:

 summary: Watch my 60 seconds Lightning Talk at UIST 2021!
 abstract: "UIST 2021 was the first time I attended this conference and my first time as a Student Volunteer! 🤩✨ I really enjoy the conference days and see really cool projects that inspire me.
 My [lightning talk](https://uist.acm.org/uist2021/lightningtalks.html#top) was presented in different paper sessions."